What does my baby look like?

 Your midwife will check on how your baby is coping during your labour using different instruments and machines.

-Read keeping an eye on your baby during labour to find out more.
+Read more about keeping an eye on your baby during labour.

 Have you got a car seat?